What is accumulated depreciation? A guide for small businesses

-Learn what accumulated depreciation is, how to calculate it, and what it means for your small business.
+Learn how accumulated depreciation works and how to calculate it for your small business.

 Written by Jotika Teli—Certified Public Accountant with 24 years of experience.
 Read Jotika's full bio